Ashenn1/Speedometer-Application/README.md

 # Simple Speedometer Application

-Simple application that measures speed using gps location , you set threshold at the start of the application & when the speed exceeds the threshold you get notified.
+Simple application that measures speed using gps location , you set threshold at the start of the application & when the speed exceeds the threshold you get notified , nothin real fancy here.

 ![ScreenShot](https://github.com/Ashenn1/Speedometer-Application/tree/master/Images/Screenshot1.png)